 Overhead Squat: Muscles Worked, Benefits & How To

-When you get down to it, a dumbbell is a dumbbell.
+One key point made when looking at the dumbbell squat vs barbell squat is that a dumbbell is a dumbbell.
 However, there are various types of barbells that can enhance a lifter’s training by shifting the center of gravity or enhancing the range of motion.

 Some common barbell variations include: